serendipity-seeker/qswap-frontend/README.md

-# QSwap - Modern DEX Interface
+# Qubic Portal - Decentralized Exchange on Qubic Network

-A beautiful, modern decentralized exchange (DEX) interface built with React, TypeScript, TailwindCSS, and Framer Motion.
-Inspired by Raydium and Uniswap with stunning animations and a polished user experience.
+A beautiful, modern decentralized exchange (DEX) built on the Qubic network.
+Experience lightning-fast token swaps, deep liquidity pools, and a polished user interface powered by React, TypeScript, TailwindCSS, and Framer Motion.

 ## ✨ Features